Szego condition, scattering, and vibration of Krein strings

 \section{Krein strings}

-In this section, we introduce Krein strings, explain the connection with diagonal canonical systems, and use this connection to translate some results obtained in the previous section to this new setting.
-We will be using extensively two papers \cite{BD2017} and \cite{KWW}.
+The theory of Krein strings goes back to works by M.~Krein \cite{Krein} and Feller \cite{Feller}.
+In this section, we recall some basic definitions and facts, explain the connection between Krein strings and diagonal canonical systems, and use it to translate some results obtained in the previous section to the new setting.